Amrree/Feck/README.md

 pip3 install thefeck --upgrade
 ```

-**Note: Alias functionality was changed in v1.34 of *The Fuck***
+**Note: Alias functionality was changed in v1.34 of `feck`**

 ## Uninstall

-To remove *The Fuck*, reverse the installation process:
+To remove `feck`, reverse the installation process:
-- erase or comment *thefeck* alias line from your Bash, Zsh, Fish, Powershell, tcsh, ... shell config
+- erase or comment `thefeck` alias line from your Bash, Zsh, Fish, Powershell, tcsh, ... shell config
 - use your package manager (brew, pip3, pkg, crew, pip) to uninstall the binaries

 ## How it works

-*The Fuck* attempts to match the previous command with a rule.
+`feck` attempts to match the previous command with a rule.
 If a match is
 found, a new command is created using the matched rule and executed.
 The
 following rules are enabled by default: